Prabhanshu76/Football-Analytics-CV/README.md

 # Football-Analytics-CV
 Our project is dedicated to revolutionizing real-time soccer match analysis by leveraging cutting-edge technologies such as YOLOv5 and ByteTracker.
-Our primary focus lies in elevating soccer video analysis through precise player identification, accurate ball tracking, and the identification of crucial in-game events.
+We have successfully implemented a range of features that enhance soccer video analysis through precise player identification, accurate ball tracking, and the identification of crucial in-game events.

 ## YOLOv5 Integration
 With the integration of YOLOv5, we've achieved remarkable accuracy and speed in player and ball detection within live match footage.
 YOLOv5 has proven to be an invaluable asset, allowing us to reliably spot players and the soccer ball even in fast-paced game scenarios.